TosbackCgusBridge-Bot/CGUs-versions/Synology/Privacy Policy.md

 Data we collect

 Synology collects usage information from your Synology device in order to help us understand how we can better improve our devices and software.
 The data we collect does not contain information that can identify you, the user.
-Your device will send to us, for example, information on the settings of the operating system and packages.
+Your Synology device will send to us, for example, information on the settings of Internet environment, the operating system, and packages.
 Additionally, we may collect information on how you interact with certain functionality or user interface elements.
 None of this information contains any of your personal information or metadata pertaining to your files.
 Synology device analytics does not track your device's serial number, MAC, or IP addresses.

 How we use your data